linenmin/FlowSentry-Wake/docs/tutorials/firmware_flash_update.md

 ![](/docs/images/Ax_Page_Banner_2500x168_01.png)
 # Board firmware update procedure
+> [!WARNING]
+> **Before attempting any firmware updates, you must ensure that your board is enabled for updates.**
+>
+> If you wish to enable firmware updates on your board, please carefully follow the steps in the [Enable Card Firmware Update Guide](/docs/tutorials/enable_updates.md) **before proceeding with any update attempts.**
+>
+> Attempting to update the flash on boards without first enabling updates may result in a bricked board and render your hardware unusable.
+Always verify that update enablement has been completed successfully prior to flashing firmware.
+This procedure only needs to be done once for each board.

 > [!NOTE]
 > The firmware update procedure is currently only supported on Linux systems.
 If you are using Windows, you will need to temporarily connect your board to a Linux host to perform the firmware update.
 After the update is complete, you can reconnect your board to your Windows system.
 This limitation will be addressed in a future release of the Voyager SDK.